hallambaker/Mathematical-Mesh/Web/Reference/message.md

     accept   Accept a pending request
-    block   Reject a pending request and block requests from that source confirm   Post a confirmation request to a user contact   Post a conection request to a user pending   List pending requests
+    block   Reject a pending request and block requests from that source confirm   Post a confirmation request to a user pending   List pending requests
     reject   Reject a pending request
     status   Request status of pending request